mamei16/LLM_Web_search/README.md

 An example workflow of using this extension could be:
 1. Load a model
-2. Load a matching instruction template
-3. Head over to the "LLM Web search" tab
+2. Head over to the "LLM Web search" tab
-4. Load a custom system message/prompt
+3. Load a custom system message/prompt
-5. Ensure that the query part of the command mentioned in the system message can be matched using the current "Search command regex string" (see "Using a custom regular expression" below)
+4. Ensure that the query part of the command mentioned in the system message can be matched using the current "Search command regex string" (see "Using a custom regular expression" below)
-6. Pick a generation parameter preset that works well for you.
+5. Pick a generation parameter preset that works well for you.
 You can read more about generation parameters [here](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab#generation)
-7. Choose "chat-instruct" or "instruct" mode and start chatting
+6. Choose "chat-instruct" or "instruct" mode and start chatting

 ### Using a custom regular expression
 The default regular expression is: